shanemileham/shanemileham.github.io/_kb/athletic/balance.md

 requires muscular strength too, especially in hips and knees

-Since balance is a key predictor of recovery (WHERE?)
+Is balance a key predictor of recovery?

  So far, researchers have only been able to estimate that athletes need anywhere from 8–20 minutes of rest before testing balance[25][26][27]